 “You have to learn how to divvy up your time so that you’re putting work not just into athletics, but also sleep, recovery and school,” she said.

-As a senior in high school, Levering has learned many lessons to help propel her down the demanding collegiate athletic path.
+As a senior in high school, Levering has learned many lessons to help propel her down this demanding athletic path, and one of those is appreciation.

 “A big lesson for me is just being grateful for what you have in the moment,” she said.